crolllab/teaching/Bioinformatics_Tools/Course_1_Intro_CL/README.md

 Add the `-r` option to also delete a folder: `rm -r my_folder`

+Warning - be careful to not delete important files!
+You can also delete many files at once using a "wild card".
+To delete all files ending with `.sh`, you could run this command:

+`rm *.sh`

 ### A very simple text editor called `nano`

 `nano` is a miniature text editor that is accessible in the Terminal.
 You can create a new text file called `my_code.sh` like this: